 The Committee may obtain advice and assistance from outside legal, accounting or other advisors as it deems appropriate.
 It may retain these advisors without seeking board approval.
-The Company will provide appropriate funding, as determined by the Committee, for payment of the compensation of the independent auditors and to any advisors engaged by the Committee.
+The Company will provide appropriate funding, as determined by the Committee, for payment of compensation to the independent auditors, compensation to any advisors engaged by the Committee, and ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties.